 3) A repeal of the state of emergency law.

-The crucial role that women played in the Revolution was detailed.
+The crucial role that women played in the Revolution is detailed.
 Namely:

 - The Aleppo women who founded Radio Naseem (the first independent radio station there).

 - How women transferred vital information in rebel controlled areas and beyond, often passing through violent regime checkpoints, using their veils so that the regime could not recognise them.
 This was because when the regime knew a person’s details they would frequently torture and imprison their family.

 - The “Brides Of Peace” protests in Aleppo.

 - Alawi actress Fadwa Suleiman’s hunger strike in the name of the Revolution.

 - How Zubaida al-Meeki became the first female officer to defect to the FSA.

 - How forty per cent of the PYD (Kurdish) forces were female.
 From September 2014 until January 2015, they played a critical role in repelling ISIS.

 In the summer of 2012 the United States stopped the flow of anti-aircraft weapons to opposition areas from their Saudi and Qatar sponsors as they were worried about which type of rebels the weapons were going to.
 On the twenty-second of September 2014, the US bombed al-Nusra, killing women and children.
 Whilst uncomfortable with their extremist tendencies, the rebels viewed al-Nusra as protecting them against ISIS and the regime.
 When people heard Obama say that “it was somebody else’s war”, they despaired.
 What are the long term implications?
 Bashar Abu Hadi: “This is a generation that will seek revenge.
 A generation reared on freedom.
 On the slogans of freedom and on the lives and experience of freedom”.